FlorisCO/DnsFailoverScript/README.md

-For the usage of the check.sh script please change the followinf variables to match your needs
+For the usage of the check.sh script please change the following variables to match your needs

 HOST="test.example.com"